williamgrosset/oracle/README.md

 ...

 ### Run `diskget`
 Copy a file from the file system to the current directory.
-If specified file is not found in file system, an error message will be displayed.
+If the specified file is not found in the file system, an error message will be displayed.
 See sample output.
 ```bash
 ./diskget.o test.img /sub_dir/foo2.txt foo.txt
 ```